SlashDB/react-slashdb/README.md

 ## Documentation

-Please visit [SlashDB documentation](https://www.slashdb.com/documentation/) to learn about all methods and functions avaliable in react-slashdb.
+Please visit [SlashDB documentation](https://www.slashdb.com/documentation/) to learn about all methods and functions available in react-slashdb.
 There you can find a full and descriptive information about all exposed functions and methods in the SDK.

 ## Quick Start Guide